Last Engulfing Candlestick Patterns Explained: What They Are & How To Trade Them

 The first day saw a powerful move against the trend, to the surprise of many.
 Then, traders awoke the next morning to a gapped open.
 This led to a flurry of trading activity as both sides saw opportunity.
 Ultimately, trend-side pressure was simply too great to overcome.
 By final bell on the second day, price moved all the way back beyond the open of the first day.

-Over the coming days, the levels set by these candles are likely to become crucial decisions zones.
+Over the coming days, the levels set by these candles are likely to become crucial decision zones.
 If those looking for continuation can defend this price level, they have a better chance at keeping the trend on their side.

 (This is only a hypothetical illustration, as a last engulfing pattern could represent a number of real-world scenarios.)